GoodCloud/django-zebra/README.md

 ## Models and Mixins ##

 Model and Mixin docs coming.
-For now, the code is pretty self-explanatory, and decently documented.
+For now, the code is pretty self-explanatory, and decently documented inline.

 ## Other Useful Bits ##